Phone-GWP-group

 ISO 18603:2013 - Packaging and the Environment: Reuse

-This standard specifies the criteria for reusable packaging systems and aligns with the UK/EU push towards reusable packaging targets.
+ISO 18603:2013 is an international standard that specifies the criteria for reusable packaging systems and aligns with the UK/EU push towards reusable packaging targets.

 It provides measurable indicators for reuse (number of cycles and collection systems) and supports refillable models in retail and logistics.